Samsung Gear VR: Hardware editions

-The first edition of Samsung's Gear VR, the SM-R320, was released in December 2014.
+The first edition of Samsung's Gear VR, the SM-R320, was released in October 2014.
 This version was only compatible with the Galaxy Note 4.
 This edition was mainly released for developers so they could get an understanding of how the device worked and so they could create content which would be ready for the official release of the consumer version of the device.
 It also gave the chance for VR/technology enthusiasts to gain early access to the technology.
 The second edition of Samsung’s Gear VR, the SM-R321, was released in March 2015.
 This device supports only the Galaxy S6 and the Galaxy S6 Edge.
 A micro-USB port is also added, to provide additional power to the docked device, as well as a small fan inside to prevent the lens fogging.

 The next edition, SM-R322, was simply referred to as the Samsung Gear VR.
 It was released on November 20, 2015.
-Pre-orders for the device went live on Amazon, Best Buy and Samsung on November 10, 2015, and the device was sold out on the day of release.
+Pre-orders for the device went live on Amazon, Best Buy and Samsung on August 21, 2015, and the device was sold out on the day of release.
 This edition has again a few minor changes compared to the previous iterations.
-This edition supports six Samsung Galaxy devices so far: the S6, S6 edge, S6 Edge+, Note 5, S7, and S7 edge.
+This edition supports six Samsung Galaxy devices so far: the S6 and S6 Edge.
 It is also 19% lighter than the previous Innovator Edition, it has improved ergonomics and a redesigned touchpad for easier navigation.

 The SM-R323 model was released alongside the Samsung Galaxy Note 7, and features minor changes, including an improved field of view, increased cushioning, a flat trackpad, and changes to the cover and body of the device to reduce glare.
 The model also utilizes USB-C connector instead of USB Micro-B so that it could be connected to the Note 7.
 The port is also capable of data transfer.
 Adapters are provided for use with older devices using micro-USB connectors.
 On October 11, 2016, in observance of a recall and discontinuation of the smartphone, the Gear VR was made incompatible with the Galaxy Note 7 for safety reasons.

 An updated model, SM-R324, with support for the larger Galaxy S8 was unveiled on 29 March 2017, for release alongside the phone on 21 April 2017.
-Samsung also unveiled a handheld Gear VR Controller accessory, which is bundled with the updated model, and will be available as a standalone accessory for existing devices.
+Samsung also unveiled a handheld Gear VR Controller accessory, which was bundled with the updated model, and was also available as a standalone accessory for older devices.
 It remains compatible with existing supported devices.

 An updated model, SM-R325, with support for the larger Note 8 was unveiled on 15 September 2017, for release alongside the phone.
 Samsung also unveiled a handheld Gear VR Controller accessory, which is bundled with the updated model, and will be available as a standalone accessory for existing devices.
 It remains compatible with existing supported devices.